mcarbonne/minimal-server-monitoring/README.md

 ### AlertCenter
 AlertCenter is here to:
-- avoid false positives (basic state machine when generating messages)
+- emit notifications from scrape result
 - avoid beeing flooded with notifications (filtering + grouping)

-#### Generate messages
+#### Generate notifications
-If a state is marked as failed `unhealthy_threshold` time in a row, a message is sent (metric XX failed).
+If a state is marked as failed `unhealthy_threshold` time in a row, a notification is sent (metric XX failed).
-If a state is marked as OK `healthy_threshold` time in a row, a message is sent (metric XX OK).
+If a state is marked as OK `healthy_threshold` time in a row, a notification is sent (metric XX OK).

-Notifications are forwared as messages (no processing at this step).
+Messages are forwared as notifications (no processing at this step).

 #### Filtering
-Avoid sending too many messages for a given `metricId`.
+Avoid sending too many notifications for a given `metricId`.
 Each `metricId` is allowed to send at most 5 messages every 30 minutes.

 #### Grouping
-When processing a message, wait up to 15 seconds to group at most 10 messages.
+When processing a notification, wait up to 15 seconds to group at most 10 notifications.

 ### Notifier
-Send all messages to all configured notifiers.
+Send all notifications to all configured notifiers.
-Multiple instances of each type allowed.
+Multiple instances of each type are allowed.